-Courtney Knapp focuses on aligning and clarifying individual and team goals in order to uncover vision, identify roadblocks, and strategize solutions that supports transformational change.
+Courtney Knapp focuses on aligning and clarifying individual and team goals to uncover vision, identify roadblocks, and strategize solutions that support transformational change.
 As an organizational development consultant, she facilitates workshops and training programs in communication, culture development, collaboration, leadership and team building.
 As a coach Courtney helps clients discover their passion, define their ideas and bring their message to the world.

 Courtney is an executive board member for Emerge Colorado, an organization that recruits and trains women to run for political office.
 Other interests include guiding group backpacking trips in Colorado’s Rocky Mountain National Park, instructing yoga classes, working with Denver’s urban farming and local food network initiatives, and participating as a community member with Colorado Youth at Risk.